code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 ## STORAGE BOXX
 Storage Boxx is a simple PHP Inventory Management System.
 It is not a "super professional crazy bloated with features" kind of system.
 But it covers the basics, has a built-in webcam QR code scanner, built-in NFC, and low stock warning push notifications.
-This will help the small businesses get started with their inventory stock keeping.
+This will help small businesses get started with inventory stock keeping.
 <br><br>

 ## FEATURES